-On Florida's Southwest coast, Naples offers a highly sophisticated arts scene.
+The city of Naples, on Florida's Southwest coast, offers a highly sophisticated arts scene.

 Naples, perched on Florida’s Paradise Coast, invites visitors to enjoy a taste of the high life.
 World renowned for its upscale trappings, including high-end retailers and hotels, the city named after one of Italy’s finest also boasts a thriving arts scene.
 No doubt posh, the upscale performing arts and cultural offerings throughout Naples can make anyone feel like royalty.

 “Naples has rapidly grown into a cosmopolitan hot spot,” said Scott McCormish, president of ExploreNaples.com.
 “The arts industry here is every bit as important to tourism as the world-class shopping, hotels and fine dining that people can enjoy when visiting the city.”

 Here are a few exciting highlights to enjoy in the jewel of Collier County:

 While shopping is a major pastime for locals and visitors in the bustling Fifth Avenue South and Third Street South shopping districts, a notable niche has been carved out for those who enjoy the visual arts.